jonathanykh/eth-explorers-extension/README.md

    <img src="https://i.imgur.com/OZEJB5Q.png" />

 Chrome:
-Do step 1 and 2 shown above
+a.
+Do step 1 and 2 shown above <br />
+b.
 Download, drag and drop eth-address-explorers and eth-txn-explorers folder repsectively to the extension page